r-fairhurst/MeetnSleep/docs/DEVELOPER_GUIDELINES.md

 The `.wav` audio files used for testing can be found at `src/test/test_transcription_inputs/` along with the expected outputs.

-To run the tests navigate to the `src/test/` directory.
-Run the following command:
+To run the tests, navigate to the `src/test/` directory and run the following command:

 `python test_live_transcription.py`

-The automated tool transcribes the audio file and compares it with the expected output.
+The automated tool transcribes the audio file, compares it with the expected output, and returns the accuracy as a percentage.

 ## Summarization

+Not yet implemented.

 # 5. How to add a new test

+Adding a new test requires that the user have a predefined `.wav` audio file and an accurate transcription available for the audio.
+It is required that the audio file is in english.

+1. Navigate to the `src/test/test_transcription_inputs/` directory.

+2. Add the `.wav` file to the directory.

+3. Open the `expected_outputs.json` file and add the file name and accurate transcription in the form:
+   `"filename.wav": "transcription text"`

+5. Test that the file is included in the test suite by executing the test suite as explained in Developer Guidelines 5.

 # 6. How to build a release of the software